ljdursi/ML-for-scientists/index.md

 ## Hierarchical Clustering

-Where kmeans clustering imposes a geometric clustering criterion based on distances of all points from a a centre, Hierarchical clustering works item by item.
+Where kmeans clustering imposes a geometric clustering criterion based on distances of all points from a centre, Hierarchical clustering works item by item.

 Agglomerative clustering (bottom-up):
 * All items start in their own cluster.